JGM-Lab-UoG/ProteoPlotter/README.md

 1. **Download the `ProteoPlotter_Windows.zip` folder**: The latest version is available [here](https://github.com/JGM-Lab-UoG/Extending_Perseus-Esther-/releases/tag/v1.0.0).
 2. **Access the folder**: Unzip the folder, then click the `run.vbs` file to run ProteoPlotter on your PC.
 3. **Prepare data or apply sample datasets**: Generate tabular output files from Perseus or utilize the sample input files provided.
-4. **Upload and sisualize**: Upload input files to the ProteoPlotter software to create data visualizations!
+4. **Upload and visualize**: Upload input files to the ProteoPlotter software to create data visualizations!
 5. **Visit the `Guide` tab on ProteoPlotter**: Feel free to peruse instructions under this tab for more help with uploading data and utilizing the software.
 6. **Source code**: The source code for ProteoPlotter is available within the `ProteoPlotter_RScript` folder.
 You can download the folder to run the software through RStudio.